FRC-2928/FRC-Programmer-Training/docs/SoftwareInstall/vscodeSoftware.md

 As soon as you open the upgraded project VSCode will start to run a compile.
 This will often produce build errors that you need to resolve.
 You will probably have to import 3rd party software like *Pheonix* and *REVLib*.
 Instructions on installing and configuring these libraries is detailed in the next section.
 Also see [Importing a Gradle Project](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/importing-gradle-project.html) for more details on importing projects from previous season.

 To upgrade from the kickoff 2023 release simply download and run the new installer and it will update your current installation.
 If you already have the 2023 WPILib vscode installed, it will detect it and you can simply click “next” for that installation step.
 After installation, vscode will prompt you when opening your robot project whether you want to upgrade it to this version.
+During the build season there will most likely be new sub-releases published that require the use of the WPILib installer.

 <!-- #### Upgrading VSCode
 It's important that everyone has the latest software otherwise you won't be able to work on other team mates code.
 After upgrading VSCode will import each project to the latest version.
 Answer *Yes* to each prompt.